daniel-1789/rpg-pendragon/recaps/06_Tournament_Period.md

 | Matilda | 8|4|4|4|4|

-• a destrier with full harness and caparison
-(worth £35 total)
-• a full set of decorated partial plate (14-point armor, worth £20)
-• an elegant set of clothing (worth £3)
-• a chain of gold, with a medal on it (£10)
-• a gold plate, goblet, bowl, and napkin holder (£25)
-• a courser, 2 rouncys, and 4 sumpters (£7)

 ## Year 542 - Chapter LXI - Le Chevalier sans Mémoire

 En route to a tournament the knights Axel, Eledir, Lilith, and Matilda encountered a stranger who had lost his memory - but swore he was a knight.
 He told them all he remembered was he had important business and had been ambushed by the Giant Black Dwarf.